 Smaller facility administrators, who may not have access to governors or senators, can still make progress by reaching out to members of the municipal government.
 It may feel daunting to directly reach out to someone in a high position, but do not be afraid to make that invite.
 There is a good chance that they will attend because they were elected to serve you, and, as Pickering mentions, such appearances are great for “any politician looking for an opportunity to be relevant in his community, to have that photo op saying ‘I care.’”

 Leadership is an essential trait in the long term care industry, in which constant challenges require keen problem-solving skills and adaptability.
-While each long term care facility is different in terms of values, size, and mission, all successful long term care leaders are communicative, data-driven, and strategic.
+While each long term care facility is different in terms of values, size, and mission, all highly successful leaders in long term care are communicative, data-driven, and strategic.
 These abilities are especially needed today, as low census rates and a lack of government support have forced leaders to rethink branding and advocacy.